hbc/knowledgebase/r/rshiny_server.md

 While, we have written a simplistic app here, it has many of the core features that we might be interested in utilizing.
 Armed with this basic understanding of some of the R Shiny syntax, let's tackle a slightly more complex R Shiny App.

-## Your Second R Shiny App: Using a slider to provide input and then performing a arithmetic function on it
+## Your Second R Shiny App: Using a slider to provide input and then performing an arithmetic function on it

 In this app we are going to use a slider to select a value and then have our app return the squared value of it.
 The code for this app should look like:

 ```
+library(shiny)

 ui <- fluidPage(
     sliderInput("number", "Select a number to square", min = 1, max = 10, value = 5),
     textOutput("squared_number")